cde-ev/cdedb2/doc/source/Migration.rst

    all sessions).
 6. Restart v1 and move it to https://db1.cde-ev.de.
 7. Import dump into v2 (see below).
 8. Move v2 to https://db.cde-ev.de and initialize it.
+Start it in lockdown mode (i.e. only admins may log in).
 9. Adapt mailinglist scripts to v2 and restart mailserver
+10. After a period of inspection by admins the lockdown is lifted or we revert back to v1.

 Longterm steps: